MichaelAbebaw/SchoolAdministration/README.md

 # SchoolAdministration
-Part of a school administrative system, group management module.
+Part of a school administration system, group management module.